TRUST-VL: An Explainable News Assistant for General Multimodal Misinformation Detection: Proposed Framework

+We construct an instruction dataset to enhance reasoning capabilities of TRUST-VL.
+These capabilities can be grouped into \emph{shared} and \emph{specialized} reasoning as shown in Table~\ref{tab:taxonomy-capabilities}.
+These capabilities guide the construction of our TRUST-Instruct dataset, each addressing characteristic misinformation patterns spanning text, vision, and cross-modal reasoning steps (see Figure~\ref{fig:trust_instruct}).

-\textbf{Structured Reasoning Template.} To mimic the human fact-checking process \cite{vlachos-riedel-2014-fact,warren2025show}, we decompose misinformation detection into structured reasoning steps tailored to different types of distortions, as shown in Figure~\ref{fig:trust_instruct}(a).
-For each distortion type, we design specific sub-queries that guide the model through a step-by-step verification process.
-In addition, we introduce a general question (e.g., “Is there any distortion?”) to address real-world scenarios where the distortion type is unknown.
-Each reasoning chain consists of a sequence of sub-queries and corresponding sub-answers, starting from shared foundational steps such as analyzing the text and describing the image.
-These common reasoning abilities benefit from joint training across different distortion types, leading to improved generalization.
-After the shared steps, the chain branches into task-specific reasoning: textual distortion involves evaluating tone, stance, and evidence support; visual distortion focuses on detecting manipulated artifacts or AI-generated patterns; cross-modal distortion verifies semantic consistency between image, caption, and retrieved evidence.
-This structured reasoning approach closely aligns with real-world fact-checking workflows and provides interpretable, robust detection judgment.
+\textbf{Structured Reasoning Template.} We mimic the human fact-checking process \cite{vlachos-riedel-2014-fact,warren2025show} and regard misinformation detection as a sequence of reasoning steps tailored to different categories of distortions.
+We design specific sub-queries that guide the model through a structured, step-by-step verification process for each distortion type.

+This verification process consists of common shared reasoning steps for analyzing the text and describing the image across all distortion types, before branching into task-specific reasoning.
+For textual distortion reasoning, we evaluate the tone, stance, and evidence support.
+For visual distortion reasoning, we focus on manipulated artifacts or AI-generated patterns.
+For cross-modal distortion reasoning, we verify the semantic consistency between image, caption, and retrieved evidence.
+This structured reasoning approach mirrors real-world fact-checking workflows and provides an interpretable, robust detection judgment.

+\textbf{Instruction Generation.} Motivated by the success of generative models in automated instruction generation \cite{zhang2024multimodal}, we propose a structured pipeline to construct reasoning instructions (see Figure~\ref{fig:trust_instruct}(b)).
+To create a comprehensive dataset covering multiple distortion types, we curate a collection of <text, image, ground-truth label> triplets from several established datasets: Factify2 \cite{suryavardan2023factify2} for textual claims with and without distortion; DGM\textsuperscript{4} \cite{shao2023dgm} for visual manipulations (e.g., face swaps and face-attribute editing) alongside their authentic counterparts; MMFakeBench \cite{liu2024mmfakebench} for visual forgeries that are AI-generated or Photoshop-edited; and NewsCLIPpings \cite{luo2021newsclippings} for out-of-context image–text mismatches.